whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-05-Brode-Electrolyte-Vitamins-Review-Coupon.md

 </a></center>
 <p>This is how you receive your Brode shipments in the mail.
 A white padded envelope with their brand stamping on it.</p>

 <p>They also ship pretty fast.
-Shipping is done through USPS First Class and it took only 2 days to get to me from New York.</p>
+Shipping is done through USPS First Class and it took only 2 days for me to receive it in Los Angeles from New York.</p>
 <br>

 <center><a href="http://brode.refr.cc/ZNVKN2Z" target="_blank">